How to Use Allowances in Residential Construction

 But in the fixed cost world, it gets a bit trickier because your markup (the contribution to your overhead and your net profit) is built into the lump sum final price you have in your contract.

-To ease the confusion, some fixed-cost general contractors will use "Lump sum + Allowances" as a way to shed some light on the material selection costs, but they often run into an issue when it comes to clients price-shopping specific items based on those builder allowances.
+To ease the confusion, some fixed-cost general contractors will use "Lump sum + Allowances" to clarify the material selection costs.
+However, they often encounter issues when clients price-shop specific items based on those builder allowances.

 The key to doing this successfully is to use "cash allowances," which means listing the exact cost of the specific items in an "Allowance Schedule" without your markup added.